bbauska/meta-react-basics/README.md

 7.	}
 ```

-Instead of calculating it directly, you could use some historical data instead, and perhaps get that data from a user via an input, from a parent component.
+<p>Instead of calculating it directly, you could use some historical data instead, and perhaps get that data from a user via an input, from a parent component.</p>
-In that case, the CurrentMessage component might look like this:
+<p>In that case, the CurrentMessage component might look like this:</p>

 ```
 1.	function CurrentMessage(props) {